superboxes/CPP-Minecraft-AutoClicker/README.md

 How to use:

 1. Turn on the EXE while you're in Minecraft.
-2. Enter the minimum and maximum delay (1 to 10)
+2. Enter the cps ( not accurate )
-4. Hold z to click.
+4. Hold z to click. (choice for key coming soon)

 Big Thanks to unkNownH4cker#9174!